• About The Emerald Palate

 While it’s hard to choose just one of the best WA wines from Woodward Canyon, I’d say a must try is their Artist Series Cabernet Sauvignon (~$65).
 It consistently earns 90-94 points from wine panels and has a rich dark color that says “here I am”.

-You’ll smell fruit, but it’ll change to offer more earthy notes like lead and spices.
+You’ll smell fruit, but it’ll change to offer more earthy wet stone notes like lead and spices.
 The wine has a long finish with lingering tastes of French oak, tobacco, and ripe fruit.

 Cloudlift Cellars Halcyon Cabernet Sauvignon